 -

-If left untreated, rheumatism can lead to reduced grip strength, mobility issues, and even disability.
+If ignored, rheumatism can progress, leading to reduced grip strength, limited mobility, and potential disability.

 How is Rheumatism Diagnosed?